 The results were clear.
 The motorcycles 50 feet away couldn’t be heard by the occupants of the car, even with the exhaust peaking at 110 dB.
 Even at 33 feet, only one motorcycle was loud enough to be heard from inside the car.
 The one riding alongside the car was barely noticeable as well.

 Ride Defensively and Do Not Rely on Loud Pipes to Save Lives

 The takeaway: don’t rely on loud pipes to keep you safe on the road.
 Always ride defensively.
 Assume the other vehicles on the road can’t see you and keep yourself out of potentially dangerous situations.

 In fact, loud pipes can be hazardous to your health.
 Not only do they not help to prevent accidents, but the excessive noise can cause hearing loss and damage as well.
 If you ride with loud pipes, wear a specially soundproofed helmet or at least earplugs to protect your hearing.

 Protect Your Rights After a Florida Motorcycle Accident

 If you’ve been injured in a motorcycle accident that was caused by a careless motorist, it’s important to protect your rights.
 This includes the right to collect compensation for the damages caused by your motorcycle injuries, including medical bills, lost wages, and pain and suffering.

 Tania Rivas and Rivas Law Group are here to protect your rights.
-Lakeland motorcycle accident attorney Tania Rivas has successfully represented clients injured in motorcycle accidents all over Central Florida.
+Lutz motorcycle accident attorney Tania Rivas has successfully represented clients injured in motorcycle accidents all over Central Florida.
 Tania’s legal knowledge and skills have enabled her to obtain millions of dollars in settlements for clients.